maryannsurio46-svg/EcommerceApi/README.md

-🛒 Ecommerce API – Spring Boot Security Lab
+LAB 9 Security and the API with Sessions & Input Validation 🛒 Ecommerce API – Spring Boot Security Lab

 This project is a Spring Boot REST API for an e-commerce system implementing: